Reshma-Rekha-12/Reshma-Rekha-12/README.md

-I'm a Data Analyst specializing in ESG/climate data, sustainable finance, and machine learning.
+I'm a Data Analyst specializing in ESG/climate data, machine learning and deep learning with previous background as full stack developer.
 With a Master's in Data Analytics & AI from EDHEC Business School and hands-on experience optimizing ETL pipelines and building predictive models, I transform complex datasets into actionable insights.

 🔭 worked  on climate data analysis and ESG data quality management at Asset Impact